jackdoe/zr/README.txt

-# ZR - offline, local search of StackOverflow
+# ZR - offline, local, serverless search of StackOverflow
        with very low ram footprint

 # What is it?